1Panel-dev/appstore/apps/web-check/README_en.md

-# web-check
+## Introduction

-`web-check` is a tool for automating the checking and monitoring of web applications.
+**web-check** is a tool for automating the checking and monitoring of web applications.
 It can be used to verify website availability, performance, and content consistency, and it sends alerts when issues are detected.

-## Features:
+## Features

 1. **Availability Monitoring**: Continuously monitors website availability to ensure the site is accessible to users.
 2. **Performance Monitoring**: Measures website load times and response times to help identify performance bottlenecks.
 3. **Content Validation**: Checks the consistency of page content to ensure key elements and text are displayed as expected.